KevinMcD25/MIS352GroupKEAH/README.md

 (https://github.com/stefanfeldner/capstone-travel-app)

-I found a simular github repo to the project that we are doing.
-This code reaches from an API to deliever information about the Destination during the dates selection.
-Would be helpful when coming up with search methods and writing if statements in fuctions to deliever data to the client.
-I also like the UI of their application, I might try to replicate to some degree.
-Overall, I feel like this gitHub repo will be very helpful in the making of our app.
+I found a similar GitHub repo to the project that we are doing.
+This code reaches an API to deliver information about the Destination during the date selection.
+It would be helpful when coming up with search methods and writing if statements in functions to deliver data to the client.
+I also like the UI of their application, I might try to replicate it to some degree.
+Overall, I feel like this GitHub repo will be very helpful in the making of our app.

 *Eric Scull*

 (Insert Here)

-*Hayden Rhoydes*
+*Hayden Rhodes*

 (Insert Here)